spectrocloud/librarium/content/docs/09-registries-and-packs.md

 ---
-title: "Registries and packs"
+title: "Registries and Packs"
-metaTitle: "Registries and packs"
+metaTitle: "Registries and Packs"
 metaDescription: "Pack management options for Kubernetes on Spectro Cloud.
 Use the built-in packs or BYO packs to make Kubernetes truly yours."
 icon: "nodes"
 hideToC: false